TarunISCO/Voice-Command-App/README.md

 # Voice Command App Using Java and Sphinx4
-This is a simple voice command application for linux platform with limited set of commands.
+This is a simple voice command application for Linux platform with a limited set of commands.

-Requirements for this project are
+Requirements for this project are:
 * [Java8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 * [Sphinx4](https://cmusphinx.github.io/wiki/download/)
 * [Netbeans IDE](https://netbeans.org/downloads/)